 About

-After directing dramatic television for 30 years, LILLY, the first theatrical feature film Feldman wrote and directed, is streaming on NETFLIX.
-Starring Oscar nominated actor Patricia Clarkson, John Benjamin Hickey and Thomas Sadoski.
+A veteran dramatic television director, Rachel Feldman wrote and directed LILLY, her first theatrical feature film, starring Oscar nominated actor Patricia Clarkson, John Benjamin Hickey and Thomas Sadoski, now streaming on NETFLIX.
 Molly Haskell calls LILLY, “One magnificent movie.”
-Variety called it, “One of the best overlooked films of 2025.”
+Variety writes that it’s, “One of the best overlooked films of 2025.”

-Writing in genres from dark to light, Feldman’s production company, DollFace Films, is dedicated to the development of female-forward features and series that challenge the status quo.
-DollFace screenplays have been produced by Lifetime, optioned by Double Nickel Ent, Marc Platt Prods, Mark Canton, Lakeshore Ent, eOne and ABCFamily.
-KINKS won ScreenCraft’s Best Pilot, WGA Best Spec Pilot, Breaking Through the Lens and CannesSeries.
+As a screenwriter who creates worlds in genres from dark to light, Feldman’s shingle, DollFace Films, is dedicated to the development of female-forward features and series that challenge the status quo for women and girls.
+DollFace screenplays, “Love Notes” and “Recipe for a Perfect Christmas” were produced by Lifetime Television, other screenplays have been optioned by Marc Platt Prods, Mark Canton’s Cinelou, Lakeshore Ent, eOne, Double Nickel Entertainment and ABCFamily.
+Feldman’s spec pilot, KINKS, won two WGA awards, as well as Screencraft’s Best Pilot, Breaking Through the Lens and CannesSeries awards.

 From the Bronx, Feldman identifies with a New York state of mind, despite having lived in L.A. for more than half her life.
 The third child and only girl born to first generation Americans, her perspective is imbued with a birthright sensitivity to societal hierarchies that’s led to a fascination with justice.
 “I’ve devoted my creative life to mastering the tapestry of skills required to transform ideas into cinematic, emotional experience.
 I believe story can change culture.”